winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 My sister survived a coma that shut down her organs.
 My brother did not survive his pain.
 He died by suicide, and the circumstances around his death were complicated, controversial, and deeply destabilizing.
 His death shattered whatever fragile equilibrium remained in our family system.

-After that, my mother disappeared completely.

-Grief broke something in her that never healed.
+After that, my mother withdrew almost entirely.
+She was grieving, but she was also in deep denial about the role she had played in the situation that unfolded.

-Being the One Who Stayed Awake
+## Being the One Who Stayed Awake

 I did not follow them.